“It’s called ‘human’ rights, not ‘straight’ rights”

 Kaluso, a transgender woman from Malawi, speaks out about the need for zero discrimination when it comes to the rights of sexual minorities.

-“Homophobia and discrimination is the main thing affecting LGBT people,” says Kaluso, recognising not everyone has the same warmth of her close family.
+“Homophobia and discrimination is the main thing affecting LGBT people,” says Kaluso, who has personal experience of being attacked and victimised for being transgender.
 “It means that people aren’t able to come out, or that family chase people away.”

 Click on the photos below to read Kaluso’s story on transgender rights.